by State Senator Will Haskell

 Building a better future for our state also means ensuring that our children and grandchildren enjoy clean air and clean water.
 Governor Lamont has proposed a partnership with neighboring states to cap and reduce greenhouse gas emissions and other harmful pollutants that stem from the transportation sector.

 Finally, the governor’s proposal includes $250 million in cuts to Connecticut’s bureaucracy, delivering a sleeker and more modern state government.
 Every week, new government functions are moved online as outdated processes are streamlined.

 As we work to meet the challenges of a public health crisis and the worst recession since the Great Depression, most of my day is filled with answering questions from constituents about vaccine distribution or unemployment benefits.
 But as we deal with the crisis at hand, we must also pave the way for a more prosperous and healthy future.
 After all, we deserve a state government that can walk and chew gum at the same time.
 This budget is a productive start to that conversation.

-State Senator Will Haskell represents Connecticut’s 26th District, which includes all of Ridgefield.
+State Senator Will Haskell represents Connecticut’s 26th District, which includes all of Ridgefield; Senator Haskell was first elected to the Connecticut Senate in 2018 and was re-elected in 2020.
 The Ridgefield Democratic Town Committee provides this column.